MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/deployment/quest-deployment.md

     ![Meta Quest OpenXR](../images/oculus-openxr.png)

-    > [!NOTE]
-    > Red or yellow error/warning icons might appear during this process.
+1. Navigate to Project Validation, and fix any Red or yellow error/warning icons might appear during this process.
 Click the icon to open the **OpenXR Project Validation** tool and select **Fix All** to address the issues.
-You may need to do this several times.
+There may be several items to address

     > [!NOTE]
     > If you don't see **Hand Tracking** or **Motion Controller Model** under the **OpenXR Feature Groups** panel, please refer to Configure OpenXR-related settings section of [project settings](../setup.md#5-configure-openxr-related-settings)